Asian Americans in Atlanta stunned by shootings as advocates demand action

 Chan told The Post local organizations are planning a rally to support the victims and their families.

 “It will be a turning point in America and in the Asian communities’ attention for the hate crimes that have been going on for the past year,” he said.
-“Asian Americans will not be silent about it and we will demand justice and take steps to prevent the next crime … Everyone has heard enough words.
+“Asian Americans will not be silent about it and we will demand justice and take steps to prevent the next crime. . . .
+Everyone has heard enough words.
 It’s time to take some action.”